Last updated on February 26, 2026

 Eloise, Nephalia Sleuth is another sacrifice commander.
 Eloise creates a Clue token whenever one of your creatures dies and also lets you surveil whenever a token you control is sacrificed.
 This gives you so much value from sacrificing your creatures that it feels like you’re getting away with something you shouldn’t be.

 Sacrifice is as strong as it is because of the added value you get from so many sacrifice triggers.
-A single Viscera Seer trigger isn’t much to be happy about but it quickly becomes too much for your opponents to handle when you draw a card, make a Clue token, deal a bunch of damage, and gain life.
+A single Viscera Seer trigger isn’t much to be happy about but it quickly becomes too much for your opponents to handle when you draw a card, make a Clue token, deal a bunch of damage, and gain life thanks to something simple like a Zulaport Cutthroat.

-In the #16 spot is the first but not last appearance of Lazav, this time as Lazav, the Multifarious.
+This is the first but not last appearance of Lazav on this ranking, this time as Lazav, the Multifarious.
 This (slightly worse) Multifarious version of Lazav surveils for one when it enters and can become a copy of cards for X, where X is the creature’s mana cost.
 Having to pay mana to become the copy isn’t great but it does give some more options as to what you want Lazav to turn into and when.

 Mill is the ultimate strategy for this commander.
 It gives you a consistent and diverse creature base to copy on top of options on how to interact with your opponents.
 Being able to shapeshift at instant speed is really good as long as you can afford it.
 But not having the mana to become a copy can really hurt you and set you behind.